‘Revolutionizing a culture’: How critical race theory grew from law school thesis to K-12 trend

 City Journal, a publication of the conservative Manhattan Institute, showcased the essay Buffalo middle-school students were assigned to read as a prime example of critical race theory in practice.

 The essay read by the middle-schoolers was written by sociologist Nicki Lisa Cole and titled “Definition of Systemic Racism in Sociology.”
-In it, Ms. Cole asserts that “all White people play a part in perpetuating systemic racism.”
+In it, Ms. Cole asserts that “all white people play a part in perpetuating systemic racism.”

-The essay contends that systemic racism “is premised on the research-supported claim that the United States was founded as a racist society, that racism is thus embedded in all social institutions, structures and social relations within our society.”
+The essay contends that systemic racism “is premised on the research-supported claim that the United States was founded as a racist society, that racism is thus embedded in all social institutions, structures, and social relations within our society.”

 Ms. Cole, of the Graz Institute of Technology in Styria, Austria, wrote that racism is everywhere: